awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/4_ddb_config_publish.md

 ### Create a Custom Lens

-In previous steps, we demonstrated how to draft a question and options, collect and link the reference resource to each best practice option, and create conditional logic for risk level.
+In previous steps, we demonstrated how to draft a question and options, collect and link the reference resource to each best practice option and create conditional logic for risk level.
 We will repeat this process to cover all the questions in the pillar and then again for all the pillars we want to include in our custom lens.

 #### Upload to AWS Console and Publish
 Now we have the full scope of the custom lens in JSON format.
 It's time to publish this custom lens into the AWS Well-Architected Tool.

 * Open AWS Console > Well-Architected Tool > Custom Lenses

 * Click "**Create Custom Lens**" > upload the finalized JSON we produced from step 3.
-Or if you have not created your own lens, you can try with [sample files](#sample-json-files).

 * For more detail on best practices for publishing a custom lens, please refer to [this blog](https://aws.amazon.com/blogs/aws/well-architected-custom-lenses-internal-best-practices/).

-* After you have created your custom lens, follow these steps to [create a workload](../../100_walkthrough_of_the_well-architected_tool/2_create_workload/) and run a [Well-Architected Framework Review](../../100_walkthrough_of_the_well-architected_tool/3_perform_review/) of the workload using your newly created custom lens.
+* After you have published your custom lens, [create a workload](../../100_walkthrough_of_the_well-architected_tool/2_create_workload/) on the tool, then you can select the custom lens for your workload.

 * A workload with custom lens review: